 Ages on toys are part safety-focused and part developmental suggestions.
 At this age, a lot of them are developmental.
-So as long as there’s no safety concern, I sometimes step up a bit – especially when working with my son’s skill sets (such as with STEM toys).
+So as long as there’s no safety concern, I sometimes step up a bit – especially when working with my son’s skill sets (such as with STEM toys – or art ones for Y).
 The advantage is that children can then grow into their toys, getting more use out of it.

 At this age, some kids will also feel self-conscious as to age labeling, maturity (is that toy too baby-ish?)
 So I’d rather get a step ahead than a step behind.

 Knowing the kid’s skills is really helpful, but even without, you can get some fantastic birthday gifts for 7 year old boys that can appeal to anyone.